seanhung07/Gold-Volatility-Index-Strategy/README.md

 ## Portfolio Composition and Market Dynamics

-**Diversified Stock Selection:** Randomly select 6 stocks
+**Stock Selection:** Randomly select 6 stocks

-**Gold as a Stability Anchor:** Gold (GLD) is included as an asset known for its stability and potential to hedge against market volatility and inflation.
-Using GOLD ETF.
+**Gold as a Stability Anchor:** known for its stability and potential to hedge against market volatility and inflation.
+The code is using GOLD ETF.

-**VIX as the Volatility Barometer:** The VIX index is a real-time market risk and investor sentiment indicator, where higher values generally signal increased market stress or uncertainty.
+**VIX as the Volatility Barometer:**  measures the expected volatility of the S&P 500 index over the next 30 days

 <img width="1125" alt="Screenshot 2024-03-17 at 4 26 53 PM" src="https://github.com/seanhung07/Gold-Volatility-Index-Strategy/assets/35648173/62433c6e-a1e6-4524-bc7b-c18d6c75249a">

 ## The GLD-VIX Indicator

 **Normalized Value Difference:** The indicator computes the difference between the normalized values of GLD and VIX.
-Normalization helps level the playing field between assets operating on different scales.

 **Indicator Interpretation:** A positive indicator value (when GLD outperforms the average more than VIX does) signals a potential flight to safety or risk aversion in the market.
-It suggests that it might be an opportune time to take a long position in the portfolio, presuming that the market may face downward pressure, and stocks in the portfolio may be undervalued or soon to rebound.
+This suggests that now may be the best time to take a long position in my portfolio, assuming the market may face downward pressure and the stocks in my portfolio may be undervalued or rebound soon.

 ## Trading Signals and Strategy Execution

 **Signals for Trading:** The strategy uses a simple rule to generate trading signals — 'long' (1) when the indicator is positive, and 'hold' (0) when negative or neutral.
-This rule aims to capitalize on market corrections or rebounds and is easy to follow, reducing complexity in decision-making.
+This rule aims to capitalize on market corrections or rebounds and is easy to follow.

 **Return Calculation:** The daily portfolio returns are adjusted based on these signals.